booch/presentations/Ruby_Preserves/slides.md

 ???

 * Here's where the problem comes in
+    * We've got a JOIN of 2 tables with the same column name
     * The result has 2 columns named `name`
 * Unfortunately, SQL doesn't really have a good simple solution for this